 An abundance of recreational activities await visitors to the Richfield Field Office, including bird watching, camping, hiking, Off Highway Vehicle activities, horseback riding, whitewater boating or just driving for pleasure.
 The area contains some of the most spectacular landscapes and some of the most unusual and least explored recreation opportunities in the region.
 BLM recreational opportunities are generally dispersed and without constructed facilities.
 Visitors willing to take the time to explore and discover this region will not be disappointed.

-With this in mind, if you choose to stay in the campground, the daily fee will not apply.
 If you do stay during this time, we encourage you to be mindful of the activity around you in an effort to keep everyone safe.

 Feel free to contact our office if you have any questions or concerns.
 Thanks for your patience.

 BLM manages travel and access on public lands by designating areas, routes and trails as open, closed, or limited to off-highway vehicle use.
 When designating areas, routes and trails, BLM balances the multiple uses of public lands with sustained yield, including access needs, the potential impacts of designation on resources, the protection of resources, and the safety of all public land users.

 BLM must minimize, but not necessarily eliminate, the impacts to public land resources including cultural, wildlife and other resources when designating and managing public land transportation systems in compliance with 43 C.F.R.
 8342.1.
 When managing travel on public lands, BLM does so to provide access, connectivity to communities and other adjacent lands, and to provide appropriate experiences guided by approved its planning documents.